-Burping bags, yep kids love this easy science!
-Our bursting bags outdoors science activity is a MUST try and a classic.
+Exploding bag science experiment, yep kids love this easy science!
+Our popping bags outdoor science activity is a MUST try and a classic.
 Experiment with a baking soda and vinegar reaction that’s a real blast.
-Kids love things that fix, pop, bang, explode, and erupt.
+Kids love things that fizz, pop, bang, explode, and erupt.
 These bursting bags do just that!
-We have tons of simple science experiments and STEM activities you are going to love to try!
+We have tons of simple science experiments you are going to love to try!

-This simple science activity has been on our to-do list for awhile now because it’s a classic!
-Sometimes referred to as the exploding lunch bag, our bursting bag outdoor science is the perfect way to get your kiddos excited about science!
-Who doesn’t love something that explodes.
+This simple science activity has been on our to-do list for a while now because it’s a classic!
+Sometimes referred to as the exploding lunch bag, our popping bag activity is the perfect way to get your kiddos excited about science!
+Who doesn’t love something that explodes?

-Even the youngest scientist can learn a little something about the science behind the bursting bags.
+Even the youngest scientist can learn a little something about the science behind our exploding bags.
 The chemical reaction between the baking soda and the vinegar creates a gas called carbon dioxide.
-You can see this in fizzy drinks like our fizzy lemonade science activity!
+You can see this in fizzy drinks like our fizzy lemonade.

-The gas then fills the bag.
-If there is more gas than room in the bag, the bag will burst, pop, or explode.
-Similar to a volcano science activity erupting.
+The carbon dioxide gas then fills up the bag.
+If there is more gas than room available in the bag, the bag will burst, pop, or explode.
+Similar to our baking soda volcano activity.
 There’s no place for the gas and liquid to go but up and/or out.

-The key to really cool outdoor bursting bags is getting the right ratio of baking soda and vinegar.
+The key to really cool exploding bags is getting the ratio of baking soda to vinegar right.
 This is also what makes it such a fun science experiment for kids of multiple ages.
 Older kids can record data, make careful measurements, and re-test.
 Younger kids will enjoy the playful aspect of it all.

 Put together a homemade science kit to kick off your science adventures.
 The dollar store also has some great additions.
 Grab a box of gallon bags while you are there!